By using this site, you agree to the Privacy Policy and Terms of Use.

 • Why don’t supplement labels include absorption percentages?

-The disconnect between marketing claims and biological reality stems from basic chemistry, according to researchers studying magnesium bioavailability.
+The disconnect between marketing claims and biological reality stems from basic chemistry.
 All magnesium supplements must pair the mineral with a counter-ion—citrate, oxide, glycinate—because pure magnesium cannot exist in supplement form.

 Submit Your Paper